jinjunliu/notes/resources.md

 ## Others

 * [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/), how to master the command-line, use a powerful text editor, use fancy features of version control systems, and much more!
+Also available in [Chinese version](https://missing-semester-cn.github.io/).